MdSamsuzzohaShayon/youthspike-event-management/README.md

   - When does the roster lock, (pick a data, after that date the roster will be locked) (Create event)
  - Watch them:
  - Testing now!
 Initial thoughts:
-    - ⁠all admins will need to be able to see the standings page.
+    - ⁠All admins will need to be able to see the standings page.
 The one that you can see from the spectator view
     - A team view from the admin to public
  - **__https://www.loom.com/share/f221cae55313451cb1a0752dc7768ac4__**
  - Move team, and assign group should have a bulk action
- - Bulk actions for players
- - Rank teams by match records, head to head, game points difference,
  - **__https://www.loom.com/share/52d87d3bec864e64b83ab7affe7af326__** Till 3 minutes
  - Move change nets like change rosters
- - Instead of rendering players seperately, change the rank box wider and make it say "subbed in the round 1 or 3" (S1, S2, S3)
  - Show subbed players properly
  - In assign net confirmation, show all nets and players that is going to be subbed
  - In 2 points nets, had to refresh.
 Able to put score in before banning a net